-The cause of alien hand syndrome is not yet known, though it may be brought on by brain surgery.
+The cause of alien hand syndrome is not yet known, but the symptoms are just as weird as you might think.

 The Weird World Of Supernumerary Limbs, Intermanual Conflict, And Anarchic Hands